1backend/1backend/docs/namespaces.md

 # Namespaces

-Namespaces enable a service to shard their database to support multiple services building on top of it.
+Namespaces enable services to shard their databases to allow multiple services to be built on top of them.

 Think about the use case of writing a user service that enables others to register their users into it.
-Let's say the service is in question is `johnsmith/users`, and your database table looks like this:
+Let's say the service in question is `johnsmith/users`, and your database table looks like this:

 ```sql
 email               | password